-Samoa Talks Empowerment at the ACP Group International Women’s Day
+Samoa discusses Empowerment Strategies at the ACP Group International Women’s Day

-Speakers of the event included the Secretary General of the ACP Group, EU officials, representatives from regional and multilateral organizations, and women entrepreneurs from ACP Member States.
+Speakers of the event included the Secretary-General of the ACP Group, EU officials, representatives from regional and multilateral organizations, and women entrepreneurs from the ACP Member States.

 The forum concluded with the signing of a Commitment to Action between the ACP Group of States and UN Women to support women’s economic empowerment initiatives.
 The workshop was organized as part of the ACP Group’s celebrations of International Women’s Day.